Significant geological localities of the Czech Republic

 Each record contains a description of the geological features to be seen at the locality, the specific phenomena of interest and the degree of protection, together with information about conflicts of interest, a map on which the location is shown (also linked to the CGS Map Server) and references to relevant publications.
-Of the total number of 2834 localities listed on the Internet, 50% are accompanied by photographs (June 2014).
+Of the total number of 3060 localities listed on the Internet, more than 50% are accompanied by photographs (June 2018).

 Sandstone mushroom rocks - Broumovské stěny

 Depiction of localities on maps combining different layers of geoinformation (GIS)

 Overview of significant geological localities on the map of the Czech Republic

 Mostly, the database contains information about the location, geological characteristics and conservation status of significant geological localities in the Czech Republic.
 Supplementary information is also contained in other databases within the GIS.

 Spatial information about each locality is given as geometrical coordinates in the system S-JTSK, and by depiction of the location on the appropriate map sheets at 1: 25 000 and 1: 50 000 scale (basic maps of intermediate scale) referring to the cadastre, district and region.
 Navigation on the ground is enabled by a brief description that guides visitors to the site of interest.
 In the database, the territory of the Czech Republic is divided into a number of „districts“ for which individual CGS geologists are responsible.
 The areas covered by these districts broadly correspond with the larger regional-geological units.
 A list of these districts and the geologists responsible is given here and more information about them here .